How to communicate tutor pricing to your online tutoring clients effectively?

 - What benefits are included in each plan

-Any other details that you might want to include in your pricing page should come after you convey the above information.
+Any other details that you might want to include on your pricing page should come after you convey the above information.

-There are some elements which your pricing page should necessarily have:
+There are some elements that your pricing page should necessarily have: